-There several articles out today on the evolving finding that coronavirus infection appears to result in a binary outcome in otherwise healthy young people; you are either well with minimal symptoms or (in a minority) you get life-threatening disease.
+There are several articles out today on the evolving finding that coronavirus infection appears to result in a binary outcome in otherwise healthy young people; you are either well with minimal symptoms or (in a minority) you get life-threatening disease.

 I’ve written about this topic before, but articles from Science Magazine and on CNN reinforce this remarkable conundrum.
 Even Dr. Fauci has remarked about the unique pathogenesis of this virus can kill some young people.